 For instance, unless you have an excellent contractor Rolodex, certain kinds of obscure problems like sewer line issues and leaky appliances can result in a lot of time spent just trying to mitigate risk – not to improve the property, but to “fix” the property!

 So you're trying to mitigate risk and improve the property at the same time.
-Then you might have unanticipated transaction costs.
+Then you have you might have unanticipated transaction costs.
 It's easy to wind up with a lot less money than you had hoped for.

 Being a Landlord of an Empty House